aquarist-labs/aquarium/CONTRIBUTING.md

 - Have the CI tests run and passed?
 - Does this code require documentation?
 If so, does it have documentation in the commit?
-- Are the comments (if there are any) are clear and useful?
+- Are the comments (if there are any) clear and useful?

 All pull requests should be reviewed, even if the request is tagged with the label `needs-rebase`.
 At this time, it is imperative that